KlusterAlert

 Multi-cluster setup

 Install the Helm chart once per cluster.
-Each installation registers as a separate cluster in your KlusterAlert dashboard.
+Each cluster needs its own token.
+Create a separate cluster entry in the KlusterAlert dashboard for each one.
 Use a descriptive clusterName:

 --set clusterName=prod-eu-west-1 \